elixir-cloud-aai/mock-TES/README.md

         description: cost of data transfer per GB and 1000 km
 ```

-[TES-cli] can be used to update the task info parameters.
+[TES-cli] can be used to communicate with the `/update-config` endpoint.

 > Note that while the `/update-config` endpoint can be accessed via the same
 > root URI (and explored via the Swagger UI), it was not included in the
-> [modified TES specifications], but rather added to it _on the fly_ when the
+> [modified TES specifications], but rather is added to it _on the fly_ when the
 > service is started.

 ## Contributing